-Rodrik Harlaw. © FFG
+Rodrik Harlaw by Nacho Molina © FFG

-|Title|| Lord of the Ten Towers|
+|Title|| Lord of Harlaw|

-Lord of Harlaw
+Lord of the Ten Towers

 The Harlaw of Harlaw

-A Feast for Crows (Appears)|
+A Feast for Crows (appears)

-A Dance with Dragons (Mentioned)
+A Dance with Dragons (mentioned)

 Appearance and Character

 When the Faith of the Seven was still tolerated in the Iron Islands, Rodrik kept septons at Ten Towers to help care for his books, which he reads in the Book Tower.
 Rodrik's sister, Gwynesse, insists that she should rule Ten Towers, as she is seven years his elder.

 A Feast for Crows

-Lord Rodrik assembles all those faithful to his niece, Asha Greyjoy, at the Ten Towers.
-Hotho Harlaw, who wants the widower Rodrik to marry his daughter, brings his lord a copy of Archmaester Marwyn's Book of Lost Books.
-Rodrik tries to convince Asha not to attend the kingsmoot at Old Wyk, fearing a bad outcome.
-He offers to name her his heir, but she refuses.
+Rodrik assembles those faithful to Princess Asha at the Ten Towers.
+Hotho Harlaw, who wants Rodrik to marry his daughter, brings his lord a copy of Archmaester Marwyn's Book of Lost Books.
+Rodrik tries to convince Asha not to attend the kingsmoot, fearing a bad outcome.
+He offers to name Asha as the heir to Ten Towers, with the island of Harlaw passing to Ser Harras Harlaw, but she refuses.

 A Dance with Dragons